-The Jupiter Laser Facility (JLF) User Program is accepting proposals for experiments in calendar year 2019 (shot dates June through November) through December 2, 2018.
+The Jupiter Laser Facility (JLF) User Program is accepting proposals for experiments during the upcoming shot year: October 2023 through September 2024.

-The purpose of the call for proposals is to provide opportunities for forefront experimental science in high-energy-density matter, laser–matter interactions, high-pressure materials, and plasma disciplines.
+The purpose of the call for proposals is to provide opportunities for forefront experimental science in high-energy-density matter, laser–matter interactions, high-pressure materials, and plasma disciplines, as well as access to high-capability laser platforms for the development of novel ideas.
 JLF encourages student participation in experiments.
 Jupiter is a multi-platform, intermediate-scale laser user facility located at Lawrence Livermore National Laboratory (LLNL).
 Proposals will be accepted for the laser platforms Titan, Janus, and COMET.

 For Titan and Janus, an experimental run cycle is defined as four weeks, including setup and teardown.
-Proposals will be accepted for experimental runtimes of less than or more than four weeks; however, the proposal should make the reasons for the request very clear.
+Proposals can be accepted for experimental runtimes of less than or more than four weeks; however, the proposal should make the reasons for the request very clear.
 Requests for time on COMET are not required to fit the four-week cycle.
-The 2019 schedule will be constructed later.

-All proposals will be peer-reviewed by a JLF Proposal Review Committee consisting of LLNL and non-LLNL scientists using a merit-based system assessing scientific and/or programmatic quality, impact, and feasibility.
-Although not a requirement, it is desired that the majority of experiments performed at JLF result in peer-reviewed publications.
+All proposals will be peer reviewed by a JLF Proposal Review Committee consisting of LLNL and non-LLNL scientists using a merit-based system assessing scientific and/or programmatic quality, impact, and feasibility.
 Additional technical assessment of proposals may be solicited from external referees.
 Principal investigators should ensure that the goal of the experiment is clear in the proposal and that the laser time requested is realistic.
+Although not a requirement, it is desired that most experiments performed at JLF result in peer-reviewed publications.

-Proposal templates are available for download on the CY2019 Proposal Submission Instructions page.
+Proposal templates are available for download on the Proposal Submission Instructions page.